Nanka Serkedzhieva

-Nanka Serkedzhieva (1925–2012) was a Bulgarian officer who was the second woman in Bulgaria to reach the rank of Major General in the Bulgarian military forces.
-During her military career, Nanka received a total of 9 awards, making her one of the most awarded female army officers in Bulgaria.
+Nanka Serkedzhieva (1925–2012) was a Bulgarian officer who was the second woman in Bulgaria to reach the rank of Major General.
+During her career in State Security, Nanka received a total of 9 awards, making her one of the most awarded female officers in Bulgaria.

 Life

 Nanka Dincheva Serkedzhieva was born 22 September 1925 in Plovdiv, Bulgaria.
 She attended high school in Plovdiv until 1943 when she was discharged after breaking school rules.

 She joined the Bulgarian Communist Party in 1944.

 In 1945, Serkedzhieva continued her education at Plovdiv University, but only briefly because she decided to drop out due to pregnancy.

-In 1950 she joined the Ministry of internal affairs as an officer and also took part in the Central intelligence Agency of Bulgaria.
+In 1950 she joined the Ministry of internal affairs as a police officer and soon had been assigned to the political police.
 The most prestigious among her medals and awards were "Red Flag" and "Red Star", along with "Hero of Socialist Labour".

-Nanka Serkedzhieva passed away in Sofia on 5 December 2012.
+Nanka Serkedzhieva died in Sofia on 5 December 2012.